 Holding physical silver, whether in the form of coins or ingots, is a psychologically and emotionally satisfying way to invest in silver.
 You have it in your possession and can use it if necessary.
 And in some cases, it's relatively easy to access.
-Coins manufactured before 1964 contain approximately 90 percent silver and can be purchased for the value of their silver content.The consumer price index reading has registered an average annual increase of almost 7%, but the price of silver has fallen by 25%.
+Coins manufactured before 1964 contain approximately 90 percent silver and can be purchased for the value of their silver content, which can be determined by checking the Live Silver Price.The consumer price index reading has registered an average annual increase of almost 7%, but the price of silver has fallen by 25%.

 At the time, smart sellers of silver bullion were asking for a high premium for any physical silver bullion product with investment capacity they sold.
 Publicly-traded silver products represent a quick and easy way for an investor to expose themselves to the price of silver, without the inconvenience of storing physical bars.
 Likewise, if you need money quickly, you may not be able to get the full value of your physical silver, especially if you need to go to a dealer.
 Be careful if you buy collectible coins, as you are likely to pay more for the collectability of the coin, meaning that you overpay for actual silver content.